Integrals of stable envelopes for cotangent bundles to Grassmannians: Overview

 One interesting property we observe is the following, (see section \ref{sec5} for precise statement):

-\begin{conjecture*}[\ref{bow}] A bow variety $\mathcal{C}$ is Hanany-Witten equivalent to a quiver variety if and only if the non-equivariant limit of the integral of the stable envelope $\displaystyle \lim_{\textbf{a}\to 0}\int_{X}\Stab(p)$ exists for all torus fixed points $p$. \end{conjecture*}
+\begin{conjecture*}[\ref{bow}] A bow variety $\mathcal{C}$ is Hanany-Witten equivalent to a quiver variety if and only if the non-equivariant limit of the integral of the stable envelope $\displaystyle \lim_{\textbf{a}\to 0}\int_{\mathcal{C}}\Stab(p)$ exists for all torus fixed points $p$. \end{conjecture*}

-We look at only cohomological stable envelopes here.
+In this paper, we study cohomological stable envelopes.
 In the same settings there are also K-theoretic and elliptic stable envelopes and weight functions and vertex functions, and we plan to extend these results to those cases.

-The combinatorial interpretations we mention for $k=2$ \textit{do} have obvious generalizations to higher $k$, but they do not match the integers arising from the integrals.
-We still seek natural interpretations for higher $k$.
-These interpretations are of interest since these integers correspond to some ``nonabelian'' generalizations of the binomial coefficients, and we do not believe these integers have appeared in previous literature.